Ivan Goncharov: The Precipice

-In 1869 The Precipice, a story of the romantic rivalry among three men, condemning nihilism as subverting the religious and moral values of Russia, was published in Vestnik Evropy.
+In 1869, The Precipice, a story of the romantic rivalry among three men, condemning nihilism as subverting the religious and moral values of Russia, was published in Vestnik Evropy.
 Later critics came to see it as the final part of a trilogy, each part introducing a character typical of Russian high society of a certain period: first Aduev, then Oblomov, and finally Raisky, a gifted man, his artistic development halted by "lack of direction".
-According to scholar S. Mashinsky, as a social epic, The Precipice was superior to both A Common Story and Oblomov.
+According to scholar S. Mashinsky, as a social epic, The Precipice was superior to both The Same Old Story and Oblomov.

 The novel had considerable success, but the leftist press turned against its author.
 Saltykov-Shchedrin in Otechestvennye Zapiski ("The Street Philosophy", 1869), compared it unfavorably to Oblomov.
 While the latter "had been driven by ideas assimilated by its author from the best men of the 1840s", The Precipice featured "a bunch of people wandering to and fro without any sense of direction, their lines of action having neither beginning nor end," according to the critic.
 Yevgeny Utin in Vestnik Evropy argued that Goncharov, like all writers of his generation, had lost touch with the new Russia.
 The controversial character Mark Volokhov, as leftist critics saw it, had been concocted to condemn 'nihilism' again, thus making the whole novel 'tendentious'.
 Yet, as Vladimir Korolenko later wrote, "Volokhov and all things related to him will be forgotten, as Gogol's Correspondence has been forgotten, while Goncharov's huge characters will remain in history, towering over all of those spiteful disputes of old."

 Later years

 Goncharov planned a fourth novel, set in the 1870s, but it failed to materialize.
 Instead he became a prolific critic, providing numerous theater and literature reviews; his "Myriad of Agonies" (Milyon terzaniy, 1871) is still regarded as one of the best essays on Alexandr Griboyedov's Woe from Wit.
 Goncharov also wrote short stories: his Servants of an Old Age cycle as well as "The Irony of Fate", "Ukha" and others, described the life of rural Russia.
 In 1880 the first edition of The Complete Works of Goncharov was published.
 After the writer's death, it became known that he had burnt many later manuscripts.

 Towards the end of his life Goncharov wrote an unusual memoir called An Uncommon Story, in which he accused his literary rivals, first and foremost Ivan Turgenev, of having plagiarized his works and prevented him from achieving European fame.
 Some critics claimed that the book was the product of an unstable mind, while others praised it as an eye-opening, if controversial piece of writing.
-It wasn't published until 1924.
+It was not published until 1924.

 Goncharov, who never married, spent his last days absorbed in lonely and bitter recriminations because of the negative criticism some of his work had received.
 He died in Saint Petersburg on 27 September 1891, of pneumonia.
 He was buried at the Novoye Nikolskoe Cemetery of the Alexander Nevsky Lavra.
 In 1956 his ashes were moved to the Volkovo Cemetery in Leningrad.